joelbarmettlerUZH/Spring_Boot_Demo/README.md

 }
 ```

 Looks quiet empty, right.
 Let's see why.
 In this interface, we have to define the functions we want to make use of in order to access our table.
 When you think about it, it becomes clear that most of our Respository-interfaces will implement mostly the same methods: *getByID*, *getAll*, *deleteByID* and so on.
-Luckily, spring offers a sollution to inherit all such methods from **CrudRepository**.
-So we simply extend this CrudRepository and provide it with two types: What type of Class our from our DataBase the Repository should manage, and what type the primary key is.
-Now that we extend CrudRepository, we can use the UserRespository Interface for getting data out of the Table, inserting new data into it and manipulating existing data.
+Luckily, Spring offers a solution to inherit all such methods from **CrudRepository**.
+So we simply extend this CrudRepository and provide it with two types: What type of class from our DataBase the Repository should manage, and what type the primary key is.
+Now that we extend CrudRepository, we can use the UserRespository Interface for getting data out of the table, inserting new data into it and manipulating existing data.

-But there are certain limits to CrudRepository: There is no method that let's us find a User by its name, since this is no general query that nearly any Table needs.
+But there are certain limits to CrudRepository: There is no method that let's us find a User by its name, since this is no general query that nearly any table needs.
 So we have to create this method by our own, which is why we have the *User findByName(String name)* method there.
 Even though we are just defining a method in an interface for which we do not provide an implementation, we can actually execute the methods we define here in the interface.
 Spring analyzes the name of the method and automatically decides what actions surely need to be taken, and finally implements the method for us.
-So by saying *findByName(String name)*, we implicitly state that the method shall find an enitity by its name given as an argument.
+So by saying *findByName(String name)*, we implicitly state that the method shall find an entity by its name given as an argument.
 This implies that we have to follow a naming scheme for our methods, which is:
 **findByAttribute(argument)**, where *attribute* needs to be the name of an entity attribute and *argument* is an argument of the same type as the entity attribute.